M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq114"></a>
 **(114) Can you add an import for the settings of other email apps?**

 The format of the settings files of most other email apps is not documented, so this is difficult.
 Sometimes it is possible to reverse engineer the format, but as soon as the settings format changes things will break.
 Also, settings are often incompatible.
 For example, FairEmail has unlike most other email apps settings for the number of days to synchronize messages for and for the number of days to keep messages for, mainly to save on battery usage.
 Moreover, setting up an account/identity with the quick setup is simple, so it is not really worth the effort.
-Sometimes it is possible to reverse engineer the format, but as soon as the settings format changes things will break.
-Also, settings are often incompatible.
-For example, FairEmail has unlike most other email apps settings for the number of days to synchronize messages for and for the number of days to keep messages for, mainly to save on battery usage.
-Moreover, setting up an account/identity with the quick setup is simple, so it is not really worth the effort.

 <br />